laraplus/translatable/README.md

 User::withAllTranslations()->get();
 ```

-**Notice: it is currently limited support for updating and inserting new records using the relation.
+**Notice: there is currently limited support for updating and inserting new records using the relation.
 Instead you
 can use the helpers described above.**